felipecembranelli/blockchain-rewards/README.md

 This is a Dapp (decentralized application) sample implementation of a rewards system using blockchain and ethereum network, available for studying.

-The frontend applicatin was forked and adapted using the repository [e-shop](https://github.com/james-muriithi/e-shop).
+The frontend application was forked and adapted using the repository [e-shop](https://github.com/james-muriithi/e-shop).

 ![home](/doc/home.png)